 Centenary University recognizes academic performance by awarding academic scholarships.
-These scholarships are not need-based and are awarded based on cumulative high GPA and SAT or ACT scores at the time of admission.
-Students who have completed a GED are also considered for these scholarships.
+These scholarships are not need-based and are awarded based on cumulative high GPA at the time of admission. .
 Admitted students are automatically reviewed for these scholarships during the admission process.
-Students will be notified of their award with their admissions packet.
-These scholarships are renewable for up to 8 semesters as long as students maintain continuous full time enrollment and meet the minimum standards for Satisfactory Academic Progress (SAP).
+You will be notified of their award with your admissions packet.
+These scholarships are renewableas long as you maintain continuous full time enrollment and meet the minimum standards for Satisfactory Academic Progress (SAP).

 Centenary Scholarship Programs

 These scholarship programs may replace any admission scholarship that the student is awarded through the admission process.

 - Hackettstown Partnership Scholarship – One student who will be graduating from Hackettstown High School in the current school year may be selected each year for the scholarship which covers up to full tuition (less any federal or state grants).
 Students will apply through Hackettstown High School students should contact their counselor to apply.
 The Scholarship recipient will be selected in March.

 - Centenary Educational Opportunity Program – Students must meet EOP criteria and the award may cover up to all remaining charges after other grants and scholarships have been applied.

 - United Methodist Program – Up to $12,500 is awarded to students who are selected for the United Methodist Program.
 Students must be an active member of the United Methodist Church.
 Interested students should contact Stefanie Taggart (firstname.lastname@example.org) for an application.

 For more information on veteran’s benefits or discounts, view our Veteran’s Services page.